 Dialog window "Edit borehole" - compatible boreholes

-The borehole type is also displayed in the dialog window - if the borehole is original (corresponds to the test profile) or changed.
+The borehole type is also displayed in the dialog window - if the borehole is original (corresponds to the soil profile) or changed.
 It is possible to return to the original borehole status using the "Copy from the soil profile" button.